+Lactase is a digestive enzyme that breaks down lactose so the body can absorb it.
 Some people are born unable to make lactase.
-Others develop the intolerance over time.
+Others make less over time.

-There are no current guidelines to prevent lactose intolerance.
+There are no methods to prevent lactose intolerance.

 American College of Gastroenterology